dougeby/IntuneDocs/intune-user-help/send-logs-to-your-it-admin-settings-windows.md

 # Send logs to your IT admin from the Settings app for Windows 10

-If you get an error while you’re using the Company Portal app on your Windows 10 device, you can help your IT admin troubleshoot the problem by sending them information through email.
+If you get an error while you’re using your Windows 10 device that is managed by your company, you can help your IT admin troubleshoot the problem by sending them information through email.
 This information is kept on your device in a special document called a _diagnostic log_.

 1. Open the Windows **Settings** app by going to the **Start menu** and selecting the **Settings** button.
 You can also search for "settings" in the search bar.
 2. Go to **Accounts** > **Access work or school**.